MACEDONIA -- It was a pitcher's duel that had plenty of drama and excitement.

 In the long run, though, the Hudson-Nordonia baseball game came down to a crucial call that did wonders for the home team.

-The host Knights improved to 6-2 overall and 3-0 in the Suburban League National Conference after earning a 2-1 victory over the Explorers April 12 in Macedonia.
+The host Knights earned a 2-1 victory over the Explorers in a Suburban League National Conference showdown April 12 in Macedonia.

 With a runner on third base and two outs, Hudson senior right-hander Johnny Merrill was called for a balk.
 As a result, that allowed the go-ahead run to score.